NoobieMatt/wcs-deployment-utils/README.md

 Module: `wcs_deployment_utils.intents.load_csv_as_intent_data`

-Load intent data from a CSV file
+Load intent data from a CSV file to a target workspace

 CSV file will be of the following structure: